rohaanzuberi/rohaanzuberi/README.md

 An intrinsic drive to be the best helped me accomplishing a Master's degree, Master of Applied Business Analytics - Technology Innovation Management from Carleton University.
 Here I got to learn advanced data analysis skills leveraging current and most innovative technologies, collaborating with like-minded peers and improve my soft-skills through delivery of presentations and reports.

 😎 Apart from analytics, I love traveling and photographing landscapes and cityscapes.
-I have traveled over 25 countries and my photos of Dubai were published by Emirates Airline as part of a tourism campaign on their in-flight entertainment system that ran across all flight destinations for 3 months.
+I have traveled over 25 countries and my photos of Dubai were published by Emirates Airline as part of a tourism campaign on their in-flight entertainment system that ran across 150+ destinations in 85 countries for 3 months.

 ### CORE COMPETENCIES